President of Poland strips Zelensky of state honor over UPA glorification

 2824

 Nawrocki and Zelensky.
-Photo: press service of the President of Poland Nawrocki and Zelensky.
-Photo: press service of the President of Poland
+Photo: Offcie of the President of Poland Nawrocki and Zelensky.
+Photo: Offcie of the President of Poland

-Volodymyr Zelensky has been stripped of Poland's highest state award — the Order of the White Eagle — by decision of the country's president, Karol Nawrocki.
-This was reported by the press service of the President of Poland.
+Volodymyr Zelensky has been stripped of Poland’s highest state award – the Order of the White Eagle – by decision of Polish President Karol Nawrocki.
+The decision was announced by the Office of the President of Poland.

-The reason for the decision was Zelensky's decree No. 440/2026, by which one of the Ukrainian Armed Forces' special operations centers was granted an honorary name in honor of the Heroes of the Ukrainian Insurgent Army (UPA).
-According to Nawrocki, this decision "goes far beyond Ukraine's internal affairs" and affects the historical memory of the Polish people.
-The Order of the White Eagle was awarded to Zelensky in 2022 against the backdrop of the beginning of Russia's full-scale invasion.
+The decision was prompted by Zelensky’s Decree No. 440/2026, which granted one of the centers of Ukraine’s Special Operations Forces the honorary title of Heroes of the Ukrainian Insurgent Army (UPA).
+According to Nawrocki, the move “goes far beyond an internal matter of Ukraine” and affects the historical memory of the Polish people.
+The Order of the White Eagle was awarded to Zelensky in 2022, following the start of Russia’s full-scale invasion.

-"For the overwhelming majority of Polish society, the Ukrainian Insurgent Army (UPA) remains primarily responsible for the brutal crimes committed against Polish citizens during World War II," Nawrocki stated.
+“For the overwhelming majority of Polish society, the Ukrainian Insurgent Army (UPA) remains primarily responsible for the brutal crimes committed against Polish citizens during World War II,” Nawrocki said.

-"These were not soldiers on a battlefield.
-These were defenseless civilians.
-They were brutally and cruelly murdered.
-It should also be noted that to this day the victims have not received a proper burial," the President of Poland stated.
+“These were not soldiers on the battlefield.
+They were defenseless civilians.
+They were murdered brutally and cruelly.
+It should also be noted that the victims have still not received proper burial,” the Polish president said.

-Nawrocki also emphasized that the glorification of the UPA calls into question Ukraine's European prospects.
-"President Zelensky has proven that Ukraine, in a mental sense — in terms of glorifying the bandits and murderers of the Ukrainian Insurgent Army — is not ready to be part of the European family," the president declared.
+Nawrocki also stressed that the glorification of the UPA calls Ukraine’s European prospects into question.
+“President Zelensky has demonstrated that Ukraine, mentally speaking, in terms of glorifying bandits and murderers from the Ukrainian Insurgent Army, is not ready to be part of the European family,” he said.

 “In the European family, one cannot glorify bandits and murderers who killed women and children,” he added.

-Nawrocki directly pointed out that this incident exposed the untenable position of those who advocate Ukraine's accelerated accession to the EU: "This is also proof that those who said Ukraine should join the European Union without any conditions were very much mistaken."
+Nawrocki directly stated that the incident exposed the untenability of the position held by supporters of Ukraine’s accelerated accession to the EU: “This is also proof that those who said Ukraine should join the European Union without any conditions were very wrong.”

-He also stated that "Bandera's red-and-black flags have no place in Polish public space."
+He also said that “Bandera’s red-and-black flags have no place in Polish public space.”

-The Polish president's words about Ukraine's unreadiness for EU membership due to the glorification of the UPA amount to a direct threat to block Kyiv's accession to the European Union.
-As an EU member state, Poland holds veto power on the question of the Union's enlargement, and Nawrocki's position effectively turns the historical issue of Volhynia into an insurmountable obstacle on Ukraine's path toward European integration.
+The Polish president’s words about Ukraine’s unreadiness for EU membership because of the glorification of the UPA amount to a direct threat to block Kyiv’s accession to the European Union.
+As an EU member state, Poland has veto power on enlargement, and Nawrocki’s position effectively turns the historical issue of Volhynia into an insurmountable obstacle on Ukraine’s path toward European integration.

-As the Union of Orthodox Journalists reported, Serhiy Dumenko stated that he is proud when members of the OCU are called Banderites.
+As the UOJ reported, Serhiy Dumenko said he was proud when members of the OCU were called Banderites.

 If you notice an error, select the required text and press Ctrl+Enter or Submit an error to report it to the editors.